gitlabhq/gitlab-ci/doc/builds_configuration/README.md

 `script` can be a multiline script or array like for regular jobs.

-You can also define deploy jobs with string:
+You can also define deploy jobs with a string:

 ```
 deploy_jobs: